The origins of Pima cotton

-What’s in it for you?
+What’s in it for consumers like you?

-Organic Supima makes for the most durable cotton on the market.
-While it conforms to all the requirements of organic textile, it also has all the qualities of consumer-grade Supima cotton: the bedding will last significantly longer while retaining its original properties of silkiness and color brilliance.
-Because organic Supima is a rare ELS cotton breed, it is also harder to weave and spin.
-This difficulty, in turn, leads to a significant price premium.
+First of all, organic Supima makes for the most durable cotton on the market.
+While it conforms to all the requirements of organic textile, it also has all the qualities of consumer-grade Supima cotton.
+Secondly, the bedding lasts significantly longer while retaining its original properties of silkiness and color brilliance.
+Finally, it is resistant to pilling and retains its quality longer.